Registration process & instructions for submission

 The following procedure applies to setting a new EU-MRL:

 - Based on the dossier, the Ctgb prepares an Evaluation Report as soon as possible, using the templates developed by EFSA, according to the new data requirements or the old data requirements which can be found under MRL procedural guidance.
+In an annex to the ER, the EMS will report how the comments received during the public consultation of the dossier have been taken into account in the assessment.
 No legal deadline has been set for this step, and its duration depends on the size and complexity of the dossier.

 - When the Evaluation Report is ready, the Ctgb gives the applicant an opportunity –briefly- to comment on the Report.
 After processing the comments, the Evaluation Report is uploaded to the Pesticides MRL Workspace of EFSA.
 The Ctgb notifies the COM and EFSA that the Evaluation Report is finished.

 - The COM then requests EFSA to prepare a Reasoned Opinion based on the Evaluation Report.
 For routine MRL applications, only three months are allowed for completing the EFSA Reasoned Opinion.
 In principle, no consultation takes place with the Member States.
 For complex applications, the term can be extended to six months, and the Member States are given an opportunity to comment.
 It is also possible for the EFSA to “stop the clock” to give the applicant time to answer additional questions.
 The final Reasoned Opinion and the Evaluation Report are published on the EFSA website.